brucec0des/SAS-Python-Tableau-Harry-Potter-Project/README.md

 ---

-## License

-This project is licensed under the MIT License.

----

-## Acknowledgments

-- **Data Source**: Kaggle’s Walmart Sales Dataset
-- **Inspiration**: Walmart’s business case studies on sales and supply chain optimization.

----

 ## Author - Bruce Harper

-This project is part of my portfolio, showcasing the SQL & Python skills essential for data analyst roles.
+This project is part of my portfolio, showcasing the Tableau, SQL & Python skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 ---